AlexOrlek/metamorth/README.md

 output/                      | directory containing the breakpointdistance.tsv file (pairwise breakpoint distances) included.txt                 | file showing names of genomes included in the analysis (any genome sharing at least 1 reciprocal best hit with another genome)

+# FAQ

+* **Can metamorth be applied to eukaryotic genomes?**
+You can use metamorth to determine pairwise reciprocal blast hits amongst eukaryotic genomes.
+However, it is not recommended to use metamorth to calculate breakpoint distances for eukaryotic genomes.
+To accommodate eukaryotic genomes, where gene duplication is more common, the breakpoint definition would need to be adapted; for eukaryotic comparisons, pairs of genes that are in approximately, but not exactly, the same order would not be counted as a breakpoint (see [Rocha 2005](https://academic.oup.com/mbe/article/23/3/513/1110176)).
+* **How does metamorth handle compound locations?**
+[Compound locations](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc39) are locations in the Genbank file that comprise multiple parts.
+This may be because a gene comprises mutliple exons (e.g. in eukaryotic genomes); in this case, the location coordinates extracted by metamorth will be the start/end positions of the gene.
+When dealing with circular genomes, occasionally, the linear sequence assembly may have split a gene in two.
+As an example, see Refseq accession NZ_CP026210.1, which can be found on [NCBI nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide/); the gene encoding the protein WP_004187323.1 is split; the start and end position of the gene are 1 and 76261 respectively - this is the length of the complete sequence.
+In this case, the location coordinates extracted by metamorth will be the start/end positions of the first compound location part.

 # License